Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 In 2006, University of Georgia researchers analyzed several studies and concluded that regular exercise is associated with more energy and less fatigue.

-Researchers in the Netherlands put highly fatigued university students on a 6-week exercise program.
-The students had improvement in overall fatigue and need for recovery, and 12 weeks after the study, 80 percent of them were still exercising and reaping benefits in fatigue and sleep quality.
+In 2016, when researchers in the Netherlands put highly fatigued university students on a 6-week exercise program, the students had improvements in overall fatigue and need for recovery.
+And 12 weeks after the study, 80 percent of them were still exercising and reaping benefits in fatigue and sleep quality.

-Another study in 2013 found that one exercise session of low-to-moderate intensity lasting more than 20 minutes made people feel more energetic.
+A 2013 study found that one exercise session of low to moderate intensity lasting more than 20 minutes made people feel more energetic.

 Easy ways to get moving: